Fast gated superconducting nanowire camera for multi-functional optical tomograph

 Introduction

-Traditionally, monitoring of organs and deep body functional imaging is done by ultrasound, X-Rays (incl CT), PET, or MRI.
+Traditionally, monitoring of organs and deep body functional imaging is done by ultrasound, X-Rays (including CT), PET, or MRI.
 These techniques only allow for very limited measurements of functionality, usually combined with exogenous and radioactive agents.

 Sensor Technology